Evan8383/weather-app/README.md

 The Weather App uses the following dependencies:

 - [Day.js](https://day.js.org/): A minimalist JavaScript library for handling dates and times.
-- [Font Awesome](https://fontawesome.com/): Icons used for the wind speed icon in the weather display.
+- [Font Awesome](https://fontawesome.com/): Icons used for the wind speed icon and the percentage icon in the weather display.

 ## Contributing